World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Proposed Methodology

 Since the latent state $s_{k_i}$ is not directly observed, the agent receives an egocentric RGB image $I_{k_i} \in \mathbb{R}^{H \times W \times 3},$ captured by a human or robot equipped with a dexterous hand.
 We introduce an encoder $E_\phi : \mathbb{R}^{H \times W \times 3} \to \mathcal{S},$ which maps the observation $I_{k_i}$ to a latent state representation $s_{k_i} = E_\phi(I_{k_i})$.

-To approximate the environment dynamics, we define the predictor $f_\theta : \mathcal{S} \times \mathcal{A} \to \mathcal{S},$ as a mapping from a current latent state and an action to a predicted future state.\footnote{$f_\theta$ can accept multiple temporal states as input; we show a single state in~\Cref{eq:pf} for simplicity.} Formally, our objective is to learn
+To approximate the environment dynamics, we define the predictor $f_\theta : \mathcal{S} \times \mathcal{A} \to \mathcal{S},$ as a mapping from a current latent state and an action to a predicted future state.\footnote{$f_\theta$ can take multiple temporal states as input; \Cref{eq:pf} shows a single for simplicity.} Formally, our objective is to learn